orangeduck/PyAutoC/README.md

 pyautoc_demo.call("hello_world", "Daniel");
 ```

-Once you have this basic interface it is easy to intergrate more complicated and transparent APIs with some more complicated Python.
+Once you have this basic interface it is easy to integrate more complicated and transparent APIs with some more complicated Python.

 Runtime?